-Before expenditures are made against any University funds, there must be evidence that the Purchasing policies and procedures have been followed, thereby ensuring that a valid commitment of University funds has been made.
-Obligations incurred by any employee of the University in conflict with the Purchasing policies and procedures become personal obligations of the employee and not of the University.
-For a more precise and detailed description of those policies and procedures relating to purchasing commitments, reference should be made to the Purchasing Section of the Policies and Procedures Manual.
+Before expenditures are made against any University funds, there must be evidence that the Procurement Services policies and procedures have been followed, thereby ensuring that a valid commitment of University funds has been made.
+Obligations incurred by any employee of the University in conflict with the Procurement Services policies and procedures become personal obligations of the employee and not of the University.
+For a more precise and detailed description of those policies and procedures relating to purchasing commitments, reference should be made to the Procurement Services Section of the Policies and Procedures Manual.

 Approval Of Expenditures